soilwise-he/SoilWise-documentation/tech/docs/technical_components/metadata_authoring.md

 ## Functionality

-**No implementations are yet an integrated part of the SWR delivery.**
+**No implementations are yet an integrated part of the SWR delivery.
+Metadata authoring and generation is, however, possible using the hale»connect workflows.**

 ## Foreseen functionality